oehrlis/oci-sec-ws/lab/ex02/2x02-Exercise.md

 ### Verify new Cloud Guard alert

+Identity & Security -> Cloud Guard -> Alerts -> Problems

 Verify if the public buckets is recognized by Cloud Guard.

-Cloud Guard -> Alerts -> Problems
+Yiu see an entry with risk level **Critical**.

 ![>> alert_1](../../images/screenshot-cloud-guard-alert_1.jpg)

 #### Remediation

-Select the alert and press _Remediate_.
+Select the alert entry by click on the bucket name to see the details and press _Remediate_.

 ![>> alert_2](../../images/screenshot-cloud-guard-alert_2.jpg)

-Ignore the warning ab out missing permissions as your OCI user is not able to see the policies created on top level.
+Ignore the warning ab out missing permissions as your OCI user is not able to see the policies created on top level compartment.

 ![>> alert_3](../../images/screenshot-cloud-guard-alert_3.jpg)